zzz845zz/kaist-cp.github.io/index.md

   workloads.
 To better serve the target workloads, Accelerators break the common abstrction layers established for general-purpose hardware like CPU.
 So it is unclear which programming languages and compilers for deep learning accelerators are easy for programmers and yet efficient in hardware at the same time.
-We are designing such a programming language and a compiler.
+We are designing such a programming language and a compiler in close collaboration with Furiosa AI.